2018ik/2018ik.github.io/_wiki/enjoyment.markdown

 We need to look away unto Jesus (Heb.
 12:2).
 It is easy to introspect, and to analyze ourselves.
 By doing this, we lose our enjoyment of Christ.

+## Issuing

+The enjoyment of God issues in Him making His home in our hearts.

 ## Testimony